Robert-van-Engelen/Forth500/manual.md

 Valid single integer constant values range from -32768 to 65535.
 The unsigned integer range 32768 to 65535 is the same signed integer range -1 to -32768.

-Note that the signedness of an integer only applies to the way the integer value is used by a word.
+The signedness of an integer only applies to the way the integer value is used by a word.
 For example, `-1 U.` displays 65535, because `U.` takes an unsigned integer to display and -1 is the same as 65535 (two's complement).

 Double integer values have a `.` (dot) anywhere placed among the digits.
 For example, `-1.` is double integer pushed on the stack, occupying the top pair of